BenEskilstark/refactorizor/README.md

   - add refactorize to your $PATH
     - may also need to modify the shebang line at the start of refactorize to point at your node install location
+  - add a .secrets.js file to the root of the project that looks like: module.exports = {
+      gptAPIKey: [YOUR OPENAI API KEY]
+    }

   > npm install